viam-labs/torch-training-script/README.md

 - All models assume 3-channel RGB input
 - No grayscale conversion or single-channel support
-- ImageNet normalization stats used by default
+- ImageNet normalization stats used by default (handled by model's built-in transform)

 ### Class Configuration Flow

-1. `classes` is read from top-level `configs/config.yaml`
+1. `classes` is read from top-level config (`configs/train.yaml` or `configs/sweep.yaml`)
 2. If `null`, classes are auto-discovered from the training dataset
 3. `model.num_classes` is set to `len(classes)` before model creation
 4. All datasets are created with the same `classes` list